MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 <a name="Summary"></a>
 ## Summary ##

 Xamarin Workbooks, the Xamarin Forms Previewer, and the Xamarin Profiler are powerful tools in the hands of developers building Xamarin Forms apps.
-In the next and final lab, you will supplement what you have learned so far by learning about some of the options available to you for testing Xamarin Forms apps — specifically, Xamarin UI Tests and the Xamarin Test Cloud.
+In Part 4 of Operation Remote Resupply, you will learn about another tool that's useful when writing mobile apps: the Visual Studio Mobile Center.